KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ## Gettings Started

-The <doc:Getting-Started> article helps you get started with KeyboardKit.
+The <doc:Getting-Started-Article> article helps you get started with KeyboardKit.